October 16th, 2018

 It had become quite warm by then and I was grateful for the change.
 For NOBOs, the climb out of Cajon Pass can be brutally hot.
 But I was instead trying to escape the cold of the higher elevations.
 The wind still had a little bite to it.
 Stellar caught up and we began to encounter all the trappings of civilization.
 We crossed over and under several train tracks.
 We marveled at how many trains there were and how many were double-stacked with containers.
 There is so much stuff coming in and out of LA through here.
 Then we crossed under the interstate.
 The traffic was crazy, but then I should be used to that after Miami.

 I was then able to leave the trail and head for the nearby McDonalds.
 I ordered something based on how many calories I could get, then went to all the gas stations looking for batteries.
 No dice, so I hitched into Wrightwood.
 I was lucky to get a ride right away with Anita, a trail angel.
 She was already hosting 3 hikers that night, no doubt all people I knew.
 She dropped me off at the hardware store, where I was able to get my batteries and fuel.
 I went next door to the grocery to also get my resupply done.

 Getting back to the interstate took me 2 rides but it was fairly easy.
 I got to meet a nice couple Naya (from Chile) and Douglas, who were touring around SoCal with a giant dog.
 The dog went to town licking my ears from the backseat.
 I thought he might swallow me at one point.
 Stellar and The King were waiting back at the hotel room that we split.
 I did a bunch more errands then hit the hot tub.
-It was a great way to finish a pretty productive day.
+It was a great way to finish a pretty efficient and productive day.